 For our productions and for entertainment events in our venues that we promote, we recognize revenues from the sale of tickets to our audiences.
 We sell tickets to the public through our box office, via our websites and ticketing agencies and through group sales.
-The amount of revenue we earn from ticket sales depends on the number of shows and the mix of events that we promote, the capacity of the venue used, the extent to which we can sell to fully utilize the capacity, and our ticket prices.
+The amount of revenue we earn from ticket sales depends on the number of shows and the mix of events that we promote, the capacity of the venue used, the extent to which we can sell to fully utilize the capacity, and ticket prices.

-The Garden has 21 Event Level suites, 58 Lexus Level suites, 18 Infosys Level suites, the Caesars Sportsbook Lounge, Suite Sixteen and the Hub Loft.
+The Garden has 22 Event Level suites, 1 Event Level Club Space, 58 Lexus Level suites, 18 Infosys Level suites, the Madison Club, Chase Lounge and the Hub Loft.
 Suite licenses at The Garden are generally sold to corporate customers with the majority being multi-year licenses with annual escalators.